ComedicChimera/chai-lang.dev/content/startup_guide/chapter10.md

 storing.
 For example, in our `greet_n` method above, `g` could either be a `CountingGreeter` or a `NeutralGreeter`.
-Sometimes, it is useful to know what type of interface we are dealing with, especially if we are planning to **downcast**, that is convert an interface instance into its internal data type using a type cast.
+Sometimes, it is useful to know what type of interface we are dealing with, especially if we are planning to **downcast**, that is convert an interface instance into its internal data type, using a type cast.

 {{< alert theme="warning" >}}Downcasting can fail at runtime if the internal type doesn't match the type we are downcasting to so it is really important to test and make sure the cast you are